 Avoid using notes for purposes of referencing.
-Try to use in-text citations instead, even if not as a direct source, e.g., ‘(see Cohen 2014 for more on this topic)’.
+This is because each in-text citations will be hyperlinked to its bibliographical entry.
+Therefore, use in-text citations, even if not as a direct source, e.g., ‘(see Cohen 2014 for more on this topic)’.
 If in-text citations cannot be used, a source can be cited as part of a note.

 Foreign language titles

 For titles of books or organizations, preserve the original language; this journal is international in readership.

 • Organisation: Original language (abbreviation [if the abbreviation is used from hereon in]; English translation)

 • Title of book [square brackets show the translated portion, which is not in italics, is not part of the original title]: Architectura.
 Dat is constelicke bouwijnghen huijt die Antijcken ende Modernen [Artful Buildings from the Antique and the Modern]